Nexfinity/CakeyBot-Wiki/changelists/changelist-2023.md

 > New changelists will be posted on our feedback site: [https://cakeybot.sleekplan.app/changelog](https://cakeybot.sleekplan.app/changelog).
 {.is-warning}

+# Aug 9th - Revoking Invites
+## Added
+* Added the ability to revoke new invite links via a button for audit log entries.

 # Aug 5th - Leaderboard Vanity URLs
 ## Added